 Geocoding

 Geocoordinates contain the longitude and latitude of an address and help you find the physical location of an address.
 Address Verification returns the standard geocoding, arrival point geocoding, or parcel centroid geocoding based on the configuration.
-For the United Kingdom addresses, you can retrieve rooftop geocoordinates.

 Country-Specific Enrichments